Skip to content

 Carmel Eve

-Carmel has written many blog posts covering a huge range of topics, including deconstructing Rx operators and mental well-being and managing remote working.
+Carmel has written many blog posts covering a huge range of topics, including deconstructing Rx operators, agile estimation and planning and mental well-being and managing remote working.

-Carmel's first LinkedIn Learning course on how to prepare for the Az-204 exam - developing solutions for Microsoft Azure - was released in April 2021.
-Over the last couple of years she has also spoken at NDC, APISpecs and SQLBits.
-These talks covered a range of topics, from reactive big-data processing to secure Azure architectures.
+Carmel has released two courses on LinkedIn Learning - one on the Az-204 exam (developing solutions for Microsoft Azure) and one on Azure Data Lake.
+She has also spoken at NDC, APISpecs, and SQLBits, covering a range of topics from reactive big-data processing to secure Azure architectures.

-She is also passionate about diversity and inclusivity in tech.
-She is a STEM ambassador in her local community and is taking part in a local mentorship scheme.
+She is passionate about diversity and inclusivity in tech.
+She spent two years as a STEM ambassador in her local community and taking part in a local mentorship scheme.
 Through this work she hopes to be a part of positive change in the industry.

 Carmel won "Apprentice Engineer of the Year" at the Computing Rising Star Awards 2019.